dreazz97/minio-admin-client/README.md

-# minio-admin-client
+# MinIO Admin Client

-A minio client for admin operations that requires minio client to operate.
+This is a MinIO client for admin operations.
+Please note that this requires the MinIO client to operate.

-# Requirements:
+## Requirements

-Python and pip installed.
+- Python and pip installed.
-Minio client installed on the machine with the path enviroment added as mc.
+- MinIO client installed on the machine with the path environment added as `mc`.

+## Installation

-# How to install:
+Follow these steps to install:

-1 - Clone the repo.
+1. Clone the repo.
-2 - Open the terminal or powershell within the location of the setup.py file.
+2. Open the terminal or PowerShell within the location of the `setup.py` file.
-3 - Run the command py -m pip install .
+3. Run the command `py -m pip install .`